call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 is in Boston, Massachusetts.
 While their pricing is quite high I believe you can switch to any game they support at any time.

 | [AleForge](https://aleforge.net/games/minecraft) : AleForge charges $4.50 per GB of ram with "3.8GHz" CPUs. $4.50 per GB of ram and not even a top of the line
 CPU... ?
 Jeesh...
 They have 3 USA locations and a location in Germany.
 Their unlimited storage on SSD's are nice though.
-Overall, I would recommend them just due to lack of transparency at their pricing.
+Overall, I wouldn't recommend them just due to lack of transparency at their pricing.

 | [AmoraHost](https://amorahost.no/index.html) : AmoraHost is a Norwegian host with 2 plans, Budget and Premium.
 Budget costs around $1.80 per GB of ram with an unknown